 The next most important factor in determining how long it takes to get a divorce in Arizona is the complexity of your case.
 A case involving a short term marriage, a few assets, and a few debts takes much less time than a case involving a long term marriage, contested issues concerning custody and parenting time, and complicated community property issues, such as the valuation of a business.

 The reason the complexity of the case is a factor in the length of time it takes to get a divorce in Arizona is that more complex cases typically require the accumulation, disclosure, and use of much more evidence than a simple case.
-For example, a complex case may require a full day of mediation or trial whereas a very simple case may only require a few hours of mediation or trial.
-All judge’s calenders are very full.
-They may have room on their calender for a two hour trial very soon, but may have to schedule a full day trial six months down the road.
+For example, a complex case may require a full day of mediation or trial whereas a straightforward case may only require a few hours of mediation or trial.
+All judge’s calendars are very full.
+They may have room on their calendar for a two-hour hearing very soon but may have to schedule a whole day trial six months down the road.

 How Long Does it Take to Get a Divorce in Arizona | Expert Witnesses

-There are many types of expert witnesses who may be needed in a divorce.
-For example, a business appraisal may be needed to value a business or a community lien on a sole and separate business, an accountant may need to be employed if there is a concern a spouse has been secreting money into unknown accounts to audit all of the parties financial accounts, a vocational evaluator and a financial planning expert may need to be employed if alimony is an issue, a psychologist may need to be involved to conduct a child custody evaluation.
+Many types of expert witnesses may be needed in a divorce.
+For example, a business appraisal may be necessary to value a business or a community lien on a sole and separate business.
+An accountant may need to be employed if there is a concern a spouse has been secreting money into unknown accounts to audit all of the parties financial accounts.
+A vocational evaluator, and a financial planning expert may need to be employed if alimony is an issue, a psychologist may need to be involved in conducting a child custody evaluation.

-If one or more experts are needed in your Arizona divorce case, they are unlikely to begin their work on your case until all of the important information and documentation is accumulated and disclosed by your attorney.
+If one or more experts are needed in your Arizona divorce case, they are unlikely to begin their work on your case until all of the relevant information and documentation is accumulated and disclosed by your attorney.
 The court is also highly unlikely to schedule your case for trial until these experts have informed the court how long it will take them to complete their work and submit written reports to the parties and the court.
-The court must then leave sufficient time between the date those reports are issues and the case is scheduled for trial to provide the attorneys sufficient time to conduct depositions of those experts, if necessary, prior to trial.
+The court must then leave sufficient time between the date those reports are issued and the case is scheduled for trial to provide the attorneys adequate time to conduct depositions of those experts, if necessary, before trial.